 Auto-Like: Low Risk, Low Impact

-Liking other sellers' items generates notifications that drive profile visits.
-Some tools automate this.
-The risk is lower than follow automation because liking is a less monitored behavior, but the impact is also lower.
-A few extra profile views per day from automated likes won't transform your business.
+Liking other sellers' items generates notifications and drives profile visits.
+The risk is lower than follow automation because liking is less monitored — but the impact is also lower.
+Use it as a supplement if your tool includes it.
+Don't go searching for a separate liking bot.

 What's Available in 2026

 The Depop automation market is smaller and less polished than Poshmark's.
 Fewer options, more inconsistency, and tools that break more often when Depop updates their platform.
-That said, several legitimate options exist.
+That said, legitimate options exist.

 Browser Extensions